JadiPlayz/Stockfish/README.md

 ## Supporting

 This is being developed by one person.
-If you wish, you could support me by looking at "support.md".
+If you wish, you could support me.

 I would appreciate the support.